 The Bottom Line

 Being self-employed doesn't have to hold your credit back.
-A secured credit card lets you bypass the strict income rules that trip up freelancers, and a few months of smart use can get you on track to an unsecured card with real rewards.
-Firstcard is here to support self-employed people at every step of the credit building journey.
+A secured card lets you bypass the strict income verification that trips up freelancers, and a few months of smart use can get you on track to an unsecured card with real rewards.